Polyneue/hubblejs/README.md

   // The location for the generated index.html file.
 Default is ./dist/index.html
   output: './dist/index.html',

-  // The configuration fora  theme.
-See theme documentation for options.
+  // The configuration for a theme.
   theme: {
-      // ...
+    // ...See theme documentation for options.
   }
 });